sfmanuel/documentation/Tutorial.md

 There are two classes available to you:
 - the Cloudomation class, and
-- the execution class
+- the Execution class

 ### The Cloudomation class
 The Cloudomation class allows you to interact with the Cloudomation platform.
 You can think of it as the "bottom layer" of Cloudomation functionality.
 There are a number of functions available in the Cloudomation class.
 We have grouped them for your convenience to give you an overview what the Cloudomation functions encompass.

-One group of functions in the Cloudomation class create execution objects.
+One group of functions in the Cloudomation class create **execution objects**.
 These are important - all functions of the second class, the execution class, can be applied on execution objects.
 Cloudomation functions that create execution objects are:
 - task
 - flow
 - script